 While there were affairs of state to attend to indeed – there was still time for dreaming.
 In the days of the great courts of Europe, these dreams were translated into tangible form by the artists and architects of the day.

-From the window of Hohenschwangau Castle the newly crowned King Ludwig II could watch the building of Neuschwanstein through a telescope which remains in place within.
+From the window of Hohenschwangau Castle, the newly crowned King Ludwig II could watch the building of Neuschwanstein through a telescope - a telescope that remains in place within Hohenschwangau, still.

 I agree with René Descartes that:

 talking with men of other centuries.

 I couldn’t help thinking how true this is as I toured the two castles.

 As with seeing the living spaces of those we know, we gain an insight into the people who inhabit them through the mementos of their life and the way they have them arranged – giving clues to their thinking, their interests and their passions.